Karthi5672001/Multigrid-V-Cycle-Poisson-Equation-Solution-CUDA-Using-Red-Black-Gauss-Siedel/README.md

 cuKernelGetName	                4.09846s	140 ns	    3264\
 Coarsen	                        4.09846s	4.730 μs	3264\

 From this, we see that the the actual computation is on the order of microseconds/ milliseconds.
-Further examination of the Event View and sorting by duration shows that our longest events are cudaMemcpy, cudaDeviceSynchronize and cudaMalloc, with not much of a relation to the iteration step.
-That is to say, it is not related to the size of the grid as it varies over number of iterations, it is a fairly constant time consumption.\
+Further examination of the Event View and sorting by duration shows that our longest events are cudaMemcpy, cudaDeviceSynchronize and cudaMalloc, with no significant relation to the iteration step.
+That is to say, it is not related to the changing size of the grid as it varies over number of iterations, as it is a fairly constant time consumption.\
 Sorting by Time duration:\
 Name	                Start	    Duration	TID\
 cudaMemcpy	            5.94264s	249.006 ms	3264\